o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 |       | ease. |       |       |       |       |       |       |
 +-------+-------+-------+-------+-------+-------+-------+-------+

+Note:

-**Only sections types 1 and 3 are supported in the current release.**
+1.Only sections types 1 and 3 are supported in the current release.

+2.References in the remarks column are corresponding Chapter numbers in the *O-RAN FrontHaul Working Group Control, User, and Synchronization Plane Specification* in *Table 2*.

-**The xran_section_info has more parameters – type, startSymId, iqWidth, compMeth.
-These are the same parameters as those of radio application or section header but need to be copied into this structure again for the section data base.**
+Note: xran_section_info has more parameters – type, startSymId, iqWidth, compMeth.
+These are the same parameters as those of radio application or section header but need to be copied into this structure again for the section data base.

 exDataSize and exData are used to add section extensions for the section.